kevinhhl/portfolio-management-tools/README.md

 | **MPT_with_Empyrial.ipynb** | For MPT applications; ie. calculating the optimal portfolio allocation. |
 | **Monte_Carlo_Simulation_Random_Walk.ipynb**| For forecasting reasonable ranges for price. |

 These scripts are considered as pre-processing tools.
 Python is great, but only to the extent for pre-processing of data.
-At the end of the day, for the purpose of presenting the results; either to youself or others, it's still better to use Excel where you can easily adjust the colors and layouts on ad-hoc basis by dragging and dropping :D
+At the end of the day, for the purpose of presenting the results; either to yourself or others, it's still better to use Excel where you can easily adjust the colors and layouts on ad-hoc basis by dragging and dropping.